 adopted were #0 (commonly called 'O' gauge today), #1, #2 and #3.

-with track.
+(10 pieces).
 It was hand painted in maroon, gray and black.
-Livery was for the PRR, and the cab was numbered
+Livery was for the PRR, and the cab was numbered #9.

-#9.
 It was modeled after the S-1 Electric prototypes that ran on the New York Central RR during this era.
+The nickel